freesky-edward/blogclub/tech/post/2017-11-10-Kubernetes-Affinity&AntiAffinity.md

   TopologyKey defines the domains for Pod Affinity or Pod AntiAffinity.

-  Actually the topologykey is limmited by the Kubernetes Built-in Node lables as following:
+  Actually the topologykey is limited by the Kubernetes Built-in Node lables as following:

   * kubernetes.io/hostname